Our Community

 Messiah

 This unforgettable seasonal tradition is presented by the Uxbridge Messiah Singers, a volunteer organization which exists solely to bring Handel’s much-loved oratorio to area music lovers every two years.
 The production is conducted by Thomas Baker, with a chorus of 85 voices from around the Durham and York regions, with a 15-piece professional orchestra.
-Over 1200 people enjoyed the live concert in 2018 and many tuned into the virtual event, An Evening With The Uxbridge Messiah Singers, in 2020.

 Light & Life - HOPE TODAY

-Light & Life Programming will produce spiritually refreshing and encouraging programs of music and teaching that will benefit those who will listen through various media forms including YouTube.
-The Biblical message will be about God’s love and provision of his salvation and eternal life to all who will accept the free gift.
+Light & Life Programming produces spiritually refreshing and encouraging programs of music and teaching.
+Their initial program is entitled, ‘Hope Today’.
+The program is available on several radio stations and through their YouTube channel.
+The Biblical message is about God’s love and provision of salvation and eternal life given freely to all who will believe.